SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 If the person can afford a product, add it to their bag.

-If a person does not have enough money, print an appropriate message:
+If a person does not have enough money, print the message:
 "\{**Person name**\} **can't afford** \{**Product name**\}"

 ## Input
-On the first two lines, you will receive all people and all products.
+On the first two lines, you will receive the information about all people and all products.

 ## Output
-After all purchases, **print every person** in the order of appearance and **all products that they have bought**, also in order of appearance.
+After all purchases, **print the information about every person** in the order of appearance and **all products that they have bought**, also in order of appearance.

-If the person has **not** bought anything, print their name, followed by "Nothing bought".
+If the person has **not** bought anything, print out their name, followed by "Nothing bought".

-Read commands until you find the line with an "**END**" command.
+Read commands until you reach the line containing: "**END**".

-In case of **invalid input**, break the program with an appropriate exception:
+In case of **invalid input**, exit the program with the corresponding message:

 - If the **balance** is **negative**:
 "Money cannot be negative"